theasp/mini-ci/README.txt

 5 Configuration
 ═══════════════

-  You can configure a Mini-CI job by copying the `skeleton' directory somewhere and then editing where required.
+  You can configure a Mini-CI job by copying the skeleton directory somewhere and then editing where required.
 This directory is referred to has the "job directory".
-The skeleton contains the file `config' and the directory `tasks.d', see their description later.
-Once you have the configuration in place you can try it by running `mini-ci -F' in the directory you created, which will run Mini-CI in the foreground.
+The skeleton contains the file config and the directory tasks.d, see their description later.
+Once you have the configuration in place you can try it by running mini-ci -F in the directory you created, which will run Mini-CI in the foreground.

 6 Contents of a Job Directory ═════════════════════════════

-  • `config': The configuration file for the job.
+  • config: The configuration file for the job.
-  • `tasks.d': Contains all the tasks that would be executed during a build of your repository
+  • tasks.d: Contains all the tasks that would be executed during a build of your repository
-  • `plugins.d': Contains any additional plugins to be used for this job.
+  • plugins.d: Contains any additional plugins to be used for this job.
-  • `builds': The builds directory contains the output of each build of a job in numbered directories.
+  • builds: The builds directory contains the output of each build of a job in numbered directories.
-  • `workspace': The directory your repository is checked out into, and built in.
+  • workspace: The directory your repository is checked out into, and built in.
-  • `mini-ci.log': The main log for Mini-CI.
+  • mini-ci.log: The main log for Mini-CI.
-  • `poll.log': The log for the last poll operation.
+  • poll.log: The log for the last poll operation.
-  • `tasks.log': The log for the last tasks operation.
+  • tasks.log: The log for the last tasks operation.
-  • `update.log': The log for the last update operation.
+  • update.log: The log for the last update operation.
-  • `control.fifo': This is a FIFO used to communicate with the Mini-CI daemon.
+  • control.fifo: This is a FIFO used to communicate with the Mini-CI daemon.

-6.1 `config'
+6.1 config
-────────────
+──────────

-  The `config' file is a shell script that is sourced when Mini-CI is started which contains the configuration to use for your job.
+  The config file is a shell script that is sourced when Mini-CI is started which contains the configuration to use for your job.
 Every option should have sane defaults, so feel free to only have the entries you wish to use.
-If you want a variable exported during your job, for instance `PATH', this would also be a good place to do so.
+If you want a variable exported during your job, for instance PATH, this would also be a good place to do so.

-  The `config' file in `skeleton' is:
+  The config file in skeleton is:
   ┌────
   │ # All paths are relative to the job directory.
   │